President Trump asks SEC to study abolishing quarterly earnings reports

 Shareholders, however, use the quarterly earnings reports as a guide to the quality and health of their investments.
 Without quarterly financial reports, investors could be blind to important risk factors that could damage their portfolios.

-The president has run privately-held companies that didn't have to report results at all during most of his time in business,
+The president has run privately-held companies that didn't have to report results at all during most of his time in business.

+"This is the most myopic President in history," said hedge fund manager Stan Druckenmiller: "He doesn't think -- in any way -- long term.
+I find it very rich that he's proposing this with some veil that it's going to help companies think long-term.
+As an investor, I find it troubling."

+Druckenmiller noted that investors like to know what's going on with the companies they invest in.
+A lot can change in a three-to six-month period, especially with all the disruption in technology.

 The European Commission, among others, only requires semi-annual financial reports of companies there, although major European companies whose stock is traded in both the United States and Europe will report on a quarterly basis in order to comply with SEC regulations.